-Bridger Pipeline LLC operates the Belle Fourche Pipeline system in ND, MT, and WY along with the Butte Pipeline system in MT and WY.
+Bridger Pipeline LLC operates the Belle Fourche Pipeline system in ND, MT, and WY the Butte Pipeline system in MT and WY, and the Fairview Pipeline system (Formerly Bayou Midstream Bakken LLC) in ND and MT.
 The combined systems gather and transport crude oil from the Williston basin of Western North Dakota, Eastern Montana, and the Powder River basin in Wyoming with further transportation and interconnections to several market centers around the country.
-Bridger Pipeline also operates a products diesel pipeline in Wyoming.
+Bridger Pipeline also operates a product diesel pipeline in Wyoming.
 Altogether Bridger Pipeline operates over 3,400 miles of pipeline ranging in pipe diameter from 4" up to 20".